 Mendeley is scheduling a database software upgrade on Monday, February 18, 2013 between 1 AM and 10 AM Pacific Time (9 AM and 6 PM GMT).
 The software upgrade will improve the performance and the stability of the Mendeley platform.
 However, during the upgrade, a large part of the Mendeley platform will be unavailable, including:

-Scripting the Sacred, part one of a two-part exhibition of Western European manuscripts and fragments, showcases the medieval experience of reading.
-The exhibition will open Monday, September 17, in the Peterson Gallery and Munger Rotunda of Green Library, and continue through January 6, 2013.
+Scripting the Sacred, an exhibition of Western European manuscripts and fragments, showcases the medieval experience of reading.
+The exhibition is on display in the Peterson Gallery and Munger Rotunda of Green Library through March 17, 2013.

 Studying these texts involved not only the absorption of knowledge, but also practices of interpretation, identification, and devotion.
 By focusing on the exercise of reading, this exhibition explores "scripting" in diverse forms: scribal activity, scripted performances, and inscribed divine things (res divinae).

 Schönberg's Sechs kleine Klavierstücke (Six little piano pieces), op.
 19, were composed during a very creative period in Schönberg's life, around the years 1910-1912.
 In addition to musical composition, Schönberg exhibited his paintings and kept a lively correspondence with his friend, the expressionist painter Kandinsky, and was also at work completing his orchestration for the Gurre-Lieder, and writing his Theory of Harmony.
 Five of the Six little piano pieces were composed in a single day, February 19, 1911.
 After the revered composer Gustav Mahler's death on May 18, 1911, Schönberg painted his impression of the event, the Begrabnis von Gustav Mahler (Burial of Gustav Mahler), and then composed the sixth piece in the op.
 19 set, on June 17, 1911.